 - Be sure that your new iPhone is up and running, that you have a backup in at least two locations (cloud and local) and that you are harmoniously enjoying your new iPhone before you take any of the actions below.
 Check out our article on backing up iPhones to make sure you have this one thoroughly wrapped up

 - And note, if you are handing (or even selling) your old iPhone over to a friend, charity, or maybe even a family member, you should turn off iPhone activation lock and reset the device so that none of your private and personal information is unintentionally shared.
 This action ERASES all the data.
-Do the reset before you follow the steps below.